-- If however, an underlying rheumatic disease is the main contributing aspect, after that it will be harder in order to eliminate.
+- If however, an underlying rheumatic disease is the main contributing aspect, next it will be harder to eradicate.

-- In some cases, it will only get worse, not better.
+- In some cases, it is only going to get worse, not better.

-- Even if a health care provider aids you in managing the problem, if a disease that is chronic in nature causes synovitis, it will come back.
+- Even if a health care provider aids you in managing the condition, if a disease that is chronic in nature causes synovitis, it will return.

 Yes!
-Painwave X4000 is often a non-invasive, drug-free method of relief that can effectively treat sufferers of synovitis.
-This is because the Painwave X4000 works in consultation with the body's own bioelectromagnetic ecosystem.
-The Painwave X4000 has no side effects and is easy to use.
-Simply move the unit lightly over the surface of the skin in a small spherical motion.
+Painwave X4000 is really a non-invasive, drug-free method of relief that can effectively treat sufferers of synovitis.
+This is because the Painwave X4000 works in collaboration with the body's own bioelectromagnetic ecosystem.
+The Painwave X4000 has no side effects and is effortless to use.
+Simply move the unit carefully over the surface of the skin in a small spherical motion.
 After a short period of time, the Painwave X4000 will stimulate circulation, cell activity and lymphatic movements.
-This can be in the end beneficial in the relief of pain as well as other discomforts.
+This can be in the end beneficial in the relief of pain and other discomforts.
 In many cases, this stimulation will greatly reduce or eliminate pain.

 - Note: The contents provided on these pages cannot be used to diagnose or cure any ailment.

-- If you concern you have synovitis, make contact with a local medical professional for diagnostic testing.
+- If you fear you have synovitis, contact a local medical professional for diagnostic testing.